Wondahs/alx-portfolio_project/README.md

 #🤝 Join the JobSync Revolution
 Got ideas?
 Found a bug?
 Want to make JobSync even more awesome?
 We're all ears!
 Check out our contribution guidelines and join the party!
 �� The Fine Print
 JobSync is released under the "Don't Be Evil" license.
-Just kidding, it's [insert actual license here].
+Just kidding, it's [Apche].

 #🌟 The Last Word